avivgold/Bee-Hive-Fady/README.md

 4. **Deploying to a domain**

    Deploy the app to a host such as [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
 Configure the same environment variables on your hosting provider and point your domain's DNS records to the generated deployment URL.
 Most providers offer guides for attaching custom domains.
+   After deploying, add your custom domain through the provider's dashboard and update the DNS records to point to the deployment.
+Once the records propagate you can browse your store using that domain.

 ## Migrations